 The Royal Agricultural Benevolent Institution – RABI – is an award-winning national charity providing local support to the farming community across England and Wales.
 Established in 1860, we have been offering guidance, financial support and practical care to farming people of all ages for generations.

-Confidential support is available to those who currently work within agriculture and also to those who are no longer able to work due to ill-health, accident or age.
+Confidential support is available to those who currently work within agriculture and also to those who are no longer able to work in the sector due to ill-health, accident or age.
 Support is tailored to each applicant and initial advice can be accessed via the RABI freephone helpline 0800 188 4444 or through referral.

 As RABI continues to evolve and develop its future service delivery programmes and partnerships, we continue to fulfil our charitable objects as a grant making charity.

 A range of grant support programmes are available to individuals, including enduring and single grant awards.
 We also award funding to other not-for-profit organisations to support activities that fulfil our charitable objectives.
 Further details of our grant programmes can be accessed here or if you would like to speak to one of our team, please call our freephone helpline on 0800 188 4444.

 RABI’s online wellbeing platform offers free, anonymous, farmer-focussed resources to adults and young farming people.
 These resources are available 24/7 and in addition to the farmer-focussed articles and discussion boards, users can access one-to-one counselling from BACP qualified counsellors.
 For more information or to access the site please click here.